BurntChromium/iona-lang/README.md

 ## Features

-### Function Requirements/Permissions
+### Function Permissions

 Supply chain attacks are a growing concern for software engineers.
 Who knows what that `sqrt` function you downloaded from NPM really does?
 Iona mandates that certain classes of side effect (like file or network I/O) are tagged, which allows the compiler to warn you about any hidden crypto-mining in your libraries.

-Requirements look like this:
+Permissions look like this:

 ```
 import read_file write_file from std.files

 fn copy_to :: old_filepath str -> new_filepath str {
     #Properties :: Export
-    #Requirements :: ReadFile WriteFile
+    #Permissions :: ReadFile WriteFile
     let data :: str = read_file old_filepath
     write_file data new_filepath
 }